olegmrnv/HeroesOfPymoli/README.md

 # HeroesOfPymoli
-Analizing game's purchasing data and breaking it into meaningful insights.
+Analizing game's purchasing data with Python and Pandas librarry.
+Breaking it into meaningful insights.

 Comments and observable trends based on the data provided in HeroesOfPymoli.ipynb